 To print donation form - please click form below:

-Please save your aluminum cans and deposit them in Bin #1 behind the Howard Village Hall during the month of March.
-During the month of September deposit them in Bin #2.
+Please save your aluminum cans and deposit them in Bin #2 behind the Howard Village Hall during the month of September.
 All proceeds will benefit the Howard-Suamico Historical Society.
 The bin will be clearly marked.
 Thank you!!!!